An interview with one of our sr. operations managers

 “I started working at SupportNinja September 2017.
 I was an Operations Manager in the last company I was with.
 When I initially applied at SupportNinja they only had an opening for a Team Manager so I submitted my application for that role.
 However, during my interview, they saw in my resume that I was a previous Operations Manager and they asked me if I would like to apply for an Operations Manager position.
 They told me that the opening for the Operations Manager position just got approved that very day that I was applying.
 I was so happy that they opened the post externally and I got hired.”

-Do you think you were able to help your team improve as much as you have improved during your time as an Operations Manager?
+Were you able to help your team improve as much as you have improved as an Operations Manager?

 “YES, I was able to share all of my knowledge and best practices with my teams.
 I shared with them all of my experiences when I was a Team Manager before and gave them some insights and stories on how to handle a team, how to improve managing people, how to interact with team members on a day to day basis, and most especially how to value your people.
 Being a manager should not be focused on numbers, but rather on how you touch the lives of your people.
 That is what I wanted to impart to all of my team members.”